atlassian-labs/compass-examples/snippets/graphql/search-components/README.md

 # How to use this

-This query will retrieve a paginate-able subset of components of a given type (SERVICE in this example).
+This query will retrieve a paginate-able subset of components with various filters, fuzzy querying, and sorting.

 Replace `cloudId` below in the variables section with the cloudId for your site and execute the query..
 You can use [the GraphQL explorer](https://developer.atlassian.com/cloud/compass/graphql/explorer/) to run this query and explore [the Compass API](https://developer.atlassian.com/cloud/compass/graphql/) further.